henrik392/parti-chat/DEPLOYMENT.md

 ### Common Issues

 1. **Bad Gateway Error**:
+   - Backend: Verify listening on `0.0.0.0:3001` (not just `localhost`)
-   - Verify the application is listening on `0.0.0.0:3000` (not just `localhost`)
+   - Frontend: Verify listening on `0.0.0.0:3000` (not just `localhost`)
-   - Check if the correct port is configured in domain settings
+   - Check if the correct ports are configured in domain settings

 2. **Build Failures**:
    - Ensure Build Path is correctly set (`/apps/server` or `/apps/web`)